Open Core Ventures starts commercial open source software (COSS) companies and prefers the open core business model.

 4. Quicker adoption of the product because people can use it for free, and the free version works.

 Deciding what is open source and what is proprietary has become a point of tension in open core.
-Segmenting features based on user instead of features is considered best practice.
+Buyer-Based Open Core, where features are segmented based on users instead of features, is considered best practice.

 Buyer-Based Open Core (BBOC)